kbroman/Tools4RR/outline.md

 - How to divvy up tasks and know who did what?
 - How to handle the case that a contributor refuses to learn version control?
+- Complications in data files/formats -> control file with meta data describing that mess?

 ---